SoumilRay/Naive-Bayes-Salary-Prediction/README.md

 Implemented a function to predict the class of a given instance using the Naive Bayes algorithm

-Calculated the accuracy, F1-score, precision and recall of your Naive Bayes classifier on the testing set
+Calculated the accuracy, F1-score, precision and recall of the Naive Bayes classifier on the testing set